Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Derivatives of bivariate Bernstein--gamma functions

 where $\log$ is a complex logarithm, and the measures $\Wc_{\pm}(q,\D y)$ do not charge $0$ and are defined on $\R\setminus\{0\}$ as

 Also, for any $z\in\Cb_{(-1,\infty)}$ and $q > 0$, we have the representation

 Finally, for any $q_0>0$, all derivatives of $ \Wc_{\pm}(q,\D y)$ in $q$ exist at $q_0$ and are equal to

-where $\lbrb{\partial^{n-1}/\partial q^{n-1}} U_{q_0}=U^{(n-1)}_{q_0}$ are the measure derivatives of $U_{q}$ at $q=q_0$. \end{lemma} \begin{remark} Note that given the integral representation \cite[Theorem 4.7 (4.15)]{PatieSavov2018}, the new information contained in \eqref{eq:repW} is the representation \eqref{eq:Wc} in terms of the harmonic measure of the underlying \LLP $\xi$ and the link in \eqref{eq:repW2_1} with the $q$-potential measures.
-However, this minor improvement is quite useful when dealing with $W_{\kappa_\pm}$, since the input/analytic data we have are the \LLP $\xi$ and its \LLK exponent.
+where $\lbrb{\partial^{n-1}/\partial q^{n-1}} U_{q_0}=U^{(n-1)}_{q_0}$ are the measure derivatives of $U_{q}$ at $q=q_0$. \end{lemma} See Section \hyperref[proof lem:repW]{\ref*{sec:proofs BG}} for the proof of the last lemma. \begin{remark} Note that, given the integral representation in \cite[Theorem 4.7 (4.15)]{PatieSavov2018}, the new contribution in \eqref{eq:repW} lies in the representation \eqref{eq:Wc} in terms of the harmonic measure of the Lévy process $\xi$, and in the connection established in \eqref{eq:repW2_1} with the $q$-potential measures.
+Although this refinement is minor, it proves quite useful when working with $W_{\kappa_\pm}$, since the available input data are the Lévy process $\xi$ and its Laplace exponent.
 The differentiation of the measures is in the sense of weak limits of the respective difference ratios, i.e. $\lbrb{\Wc_\pm\lbrb{q_0+h,\D y}-\Wc_\pm\lbrb{q_0, \D y}}/h$ as $h\to 0$.
 We note that the measures in \eqref{eq:Wc} are known as the $q$-harmonic measures of $\xi$.
 A nice link between the harmonic measures and the law of exponential functionals of subordinators has been established in \cite{AliJedRiv14}.
 Here, it is clear that this link extends to general exponential functionals of \LL processes. \end{remark} Lemma \ref{lem:repW} allows us to study the derivatives of $W_{\kappa_\pm}$.
-We have the following result. \begin{theorem} Let $\xi$ be a \LLP with \LLK exponent $\Psi$ such that $\limi{t}\xi_t=-\infty$.
+We have the following result, which is proved in Section \hyperref[proof 4.3]{\ref*{sec:proofs BG}}. \begin{theorem} Let $\xi$ be a \LLP with \LLK exponent $\Psi$ such that $\limi{t}\xi_t=-\infty$.
 Then, for any $n\geq0$, $z \in \Cb_{(-1,\infty)}$, and $q\geq 0$,

 where for $q=0$ the derivatives are understood as right derivatives.
-Upon the finiteness of the integral condition in \eqref{eq:derW}, the derivatives are right-continuous at $q=0$. \end{theorem}
+Upon the finiteness of the integral in \eqref{eq:derW}, the derivatives are right-continuous at $q=0$. \end{theorem}